|

 Chatsworth.
 Much older than

 its Elizabethan neighbour, Haddon dates back nearly to the time of the Conquest.
-Almost abandoned by its owners at the beginning of the 18th
+Almost abandoned by its owners at the

-century, it escaped the extensive rebuilding many of England’s great houses underwent during the Georgian era.
-While these were modernized,
+beginning of the 18th century, it escaped the extensive rebuilding that many of England's great houses underwent during the

-Haddon slept and survived as a medieval manor house.
+Georgian era.
+While these were modernized, Haddon slept and survived as a medieval manor house.

-In the story… Diana’s paternal grandmother lives at Youlgreave.
-The granddaughter often visits, taking a cross-country route aboard her horse,
+In the story...
+Diana's paternal grandmother lives at Youlgreave.
+The granddaughter often visits, taking a cross-country route

-Roland.
+aboard her horse, Roland.
 She passes through the grounds of Haddon Hall.
-In June of 1854 she meets an angler fishing in the Wye.
-The fisherman is
+In June of 1854 she meets an angler fishing in the

-the future Duke of Rutland and owner of Haddon Hall.
-He tells Diana that he is undertaking the restoration of Haddon after 150 years of
+and owner of Haddon Hall.
+He tells Diana that he is undertaking the restoration of Haddon after 150 years of neglect.
+He doesn't

-from his grief.
-Diana’s bright spirit lifts his own and the next day he rides to her
+grief.
+Diana's bright spirit lifts his own and the next day he rides to her

 home village to inquire after her.